 • Never adjusting.
 We can't predict the future.
 Heck, we can't even agree on the past!
 Vision and mission statements can be adjusted as a company matures and prospers.

-Have a question for Mathew?
-Ask or leave a comment below!
+Have a question for Mathew or want to leave a comment?
+Click here.